BackyardBrains/Human-to-Human-SpikerBox/README.md

 # Human to Human SpikerBox

-This is repository for BackyardBrains' Human to Human SpikerBox product.
+This branch is used for testing of stimulation parameters.
+Do not upload this code!